aidan-fitz/hashtag-fs/README.md

 This program is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.
-See the GNU General Public License for more details.
+See the GNU General Public License (in the file `LICENSE`) for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.